ericoporto/ags-manual-wiki/Settingupthegame.md

 to the palette of the room currently loaded, giving much better results.
 Note, however, that if you do this, and then try and use the sprite on another screen, its colours will most likely be screwed up.
-To use the room palette, check the "use bkgrnd pal" check-box.
+To use the room palette, check the "Use room background" check-box.
 Make sure to un-check this box before you import any other sprites.

 NOTE: The transparent colour used by AGS is palette index 0 (for